Annita Demetriou

-Annita Demetriou (Greek: Αννίτα Δημητρίου; born 18 October 1985) is a Cypriot politician, who has served as the first female president of the Democratic Rally (DISY), since March 2023 and as the first female Speaker of the House of Representatives in Cyprus, since June 2021.
-She is also the youngest person who has served in either role.
+Annita Demetriou (Greek: Αννίτα Δημητρίου; born 18 October 1985) is a Cypriot politician, who serves as President of the Cypriot House of Representatives since June 2021, and as the President of the Democratic Rally (DISY) since March 2023.
+The latter role effectively designates her as the Leader of Opposition to the incumbent Christodoulides government.

+The first woman and youngest person ever to hold either of the top roles, Demetriou has also represented her home district of Larnaca in the House of Representatives since 2016.

 Early life and education

 Demetriou was born on 18 October 1985 in the village of Troulli, Larnaca District.
-She graduated with a degree in social and political science from the University of Cyprus in 2007 and a Masters in international relations and European studies from the University of Kent.
+She graduated with a degree in social and political science from the University of Cyprus in 2007 and a master's in international relations and European studies from the University of Kent.